On the fixed points of the Ruelle operator: Mean ergodicity in holomorphic dynamics

 \end{enumerate} \end{corollary} \begin{proof} Part (1).
 By contradiction.
-Let $V$ be an attracting domain of $F_R$ and assume that $R^*$ is mean ergodic on $A(S_R)$.
-Then by part (1) of Lemma \ref{lemma.fixed.Beltrami}, there exist a Beltrami differential $\mu$, supported on the grand orbit of $V$, such that the functional $l_\mu(\phi)=\int_\C \mu(z) \phi(z)|dz|^2\neq 0$ on $A(S_R)$ and $l_\mu(R^*\phi)=l_\mu( \phi)$.
-By the Mean Ergodicity lemma, there exists $\psi\in A(S_R)$ with $R^*(\psi)=\psi$ such that $l_\mu(\psi)\neq 0.$ This implies that the restriction $f$ of $\psi$ on the grand orbit of $V$ is non-zero and is a fixed point of $R^*.$ By Proposition \ref{prop.invariantmeasure}, the map $|f|$ defines a finite invariant measure.
+Let $V$ be an attracting domain of $F_R$ and assume that $R^*$ is mean-ergodic on $A(S_R)$.
+Then by part (1) of Lemma \ref{lemma.fixed.Beltrami}, there exists a Beltrami differential $\mu$, supported on the grand orbit of $V$, such that the functional $l_\mu(\phi)=\int_\C \mu(z) \phi(z)|dz|^2\neq 0$ on $A(S_R)$ and $l_\mu(R^*\phi)=l_\mu( \phi)$.
+By the mean ergodicity lemma, there exists $\psi\in A(S_R)$ with $R^*(\psi)=\psi$ such that $l_\mu(\psi)\neq 0.$ This implies that the restriction $f$ of $\psi$ on the grand orbit of $V$ is non-zero and it is a fixed point of $R^*.$ By Proposition \ref{prop.invariantmeasure}, the function $|f|$ defines a finite invariant measure.
 However, the grand orbit of $V$ belongs to the dissipative set.
 Hence using arguments similar to the previous theorem we can show that $f$ is $0$ almost everywhere on the grand orbit of $V$.
 This is a contradiction.

 Part (2).
 Under this hypothesis, it is enough to show, that the grand orbit of any non rotational periodic domain supports a non-zero invariant Beltrami differential.
-We conclude using Fatou component classification and arguments similar to the previous part.
-On part (1), we already considered the attracting case, so by the Fatou Components classification, we have to consider the cases where there is a Fatou component $V$ which is either parabolic or superattracting.
+We conclude this part using the classification of Fatou components and arguments similar to those of part (1).
+On part (1) we already considered the attracting case, so by the classification of Fatou components, we have to consider the cases where there is a Fatou component $V$ which is either parabolic or superattracting.
 In the parabolic case, let $\Phi$ be a linearisation function defined on the grand orbit of $V$.
-That is a function satisfying $\Phi(R(z))=\Phi(z)+1.$ Then a short computation shows that the map $\mu=\frac{\bar{\Phi}'}{\Phi'}$ gives a non-zero invariant Beltrami differential.
+That is a function satisfying $\Phi(R(z))=\Phi(z)+1.$ Then a short computation shows that the function $\mu=\frac{\overline{\Phi}'}{\Phi'}$ gives a non-zero invariant Beltrami differential.
 In the superattracting case, let $\Phi$ be now the B\"ottcher coordinate around a neighbourhood $U$ of the superattracting cycle.
-Let $\nu(z)=\frac{\Phi \bar{\Phi}'}{\bar{\Phi}\Phi'}$ then for $z\in U$, we have $\nu(R(z))\frac{\bar{R'}(z)}{R'(z)}=\nu(z)$.
-Using dynamics we can extend to a non-zero invariant Beltrami differential defined on the grand orbit of $U.$ \end{proof}
+Let $\nu(z)=\frac{\Phi \overline{\Phi}'}{\overline{\Phi}\Phi'}$ then for $z\in U$, we have $\nu(R(z))\frac{\overline{R'}(z)}{R'(z)}=\nu(z)$.
+Using the dynamics of $R$ we can extend to a non-zero invariant Beltrami differential defined on the grand orbit of $U.$ \end{proof}